 Emma

-We also introduce a new validation dataset, Emma.
+In order to test the efficiency/precision/quality…, We also introduce a new validation dataset, Emma.
 Until now, Danish SA has been validated on TrustPilot reviews, trying to guess whether a review is positive (having 4 or 5 stars) or negative (having 1 or 2 stars).
 TrustPilot reviews are used to validate SA programs mainly because it’s easy to acquire a large set of rated sentences.

 However, using TrustPilot reviews has its problems: Spelling mistakes occur often and the SA program will not be able to recognize the words; rating mistakes happen, causing the validation to lose accuracy; and there is no clear etiquette for how to write or rate reviews, which is a problem because some might in a 4-star review write why the product got 4-stars, while others might write why it didn’t get 5-stars.
 The same experience with a product might cause two different consumers to write similar reviews while rating the product differently, too.

-As opposed to the TrustPilot reviews, Emma consists of 352 sentences rated on 4 dimensions by 30 raters, who all received the same instructions in how to rate the sentence.
+As opposed to the TrustPilot reviews, Emma is based on ratings by 30 raters, who all received the same instructions in how to rate the sentence.
+In that sense it is a more controlled data set than TustPilot (eller sådan noget…).
+In total 352 sentences were rated.
 The raters were found using citizen science, to ensure a broad demographic representation of Danes.
 Citizen science also contributes to motivation for the coders as it attempts to allude to their sense of assisting in a scientific endeavour which has been shown to increase engagement (Heck et al., 2018; Pedersen et al., 2017).